 Firstly, Islam recognizes the difficulty of pregnancy and childbirth.
 Allah (SWT) says,

 “And We have enjoined upon man [care] for his parents.
 His mother carried him, [increasing her] in weakness upon weakness, and his weaning is in two years.
-Be grateful to your parents; and to Me to Me is the [final] destination.”
+Be grateful to your parents; and to Me is the [final] destination.”
 (31:14).

 Reward and Virtues of Pregnancy in Islam: